dialogue-evaluation/AGRR-2019/README.md

 # AGRR-2019

 ## Test data released
-We are happy to announce that test date (test.csv) has been released and uploaded to this repo.
+We are happy to announce that test data (test.csv) has been released and uploaded to this repo.

 ### Test data format description
 The test data comprises sentences from different genres: news, fiction, social media, technical texts and other sources.